 Investment in Money

-The total cost for the series is $1500.00 U.S. dollars for the semester.
-This includes unlimited access to the course material and resources for the duration of the course; live consultation with the course facilitator during weekly class meetings; access to weekly study halls with community members; a copy of the Conversations on Citizenship and Person-Centered Work edited by John O'Brien and Carol Blessing and unlimited membership in the CCLD social network.
+The total cost for the series is $1,200.00 U.S. dollars for the semester.
+This includes unlimited access to the course material and resources for the duration of the course, live consultation with the course facilitator during weekly class meetings, and access to weekly study halls with community members.
+It also includes a copy of the book Conversations on Citizenship & Person-Centered Work, which was edited by John O’Brien and Carol Blessing, and unlimited membership in the CCLD social network.